Sopra-Group-14/sopra-fs20-poker-client/README.md

 ## Launch and Deplyment.
-install npm
+install npm <br/>
-npm run dev
+npm run dev <br/>
+npm install reactjs-popup --save

 ## Illustrations
 To play poker the user needs to register or log in.
 Then he can create or join a pokergame.
 The user has an account where he can top up his credit once every 24h.
 As a not logged in (as well as a logged in) user it is possible to join a game as a spectator and see the hand cards of the different Players as well as some winning odds.